Military Divorce: Identifying, Discovering, Obtaining, and Introducing Military Financial and Other Documents

-This CLE webinar will prepare family law attorneys to identify and use documents that are critical for military divorce cases.
+This CLE course will prepare family law attorneys to identify and use documents that are critical for military divorce cases.
 The panel will explain how to obtain, understand, and introduce the materials into evidence.

 - Documents necessary to understand military pay and retired pay

 - Leave and Earnings Statement for active-duty personnel (DFAS Form 702), Retirement Points Accounting System Statement for Guard/Reserve personnel